Hiro Shimoyama's CV

 Primarily responsible for effectively delivering a diverse range of research related objectives working as theoretical nuclear physics specialist.

-• Made a highly complicated model by using Fortran, MathCAD, Mathematica, gnuplot, and other software.
+• Made a semi-large scale and highly complicated model by using Fortran, and other related software.

 • Analytical and logical skills helped to fix a significant error in a program, which other people did not notice.